 You can be severely injured or killed in a crash if you aren't wearing your safety belt -- even if you have air bags.
 Wearing your safety belt during a crash helps reduce your chance of hitting things inside the vehicle or being ejected from it.
-Air bags are "supplemental restraints" to the safety belts.
-All air bags are designed to work with safety belts, but don't replace them.
+Air bags are designed to work with safety belts, but don't replace them.
 Air bags are designed to work only in moderate to severe crashes where the front of your vehicle hits something.
-They aren't designed to inflate at all in rollover, rear, side or low-speed frontal crashes.
-And, for unrestrained occupants, air bags may provide less protection in frontal crashes than more forceful air bags have provided in the past.
+They aren't designed to inflate at all in rollover, rear or low-speed frontal crashes, or in many side crashes.
+And, for some unrestrained occupants, air bags may provide less protection in frontal crashes than more forceful air bags have provided in the past.
 Everyone in your vehicle should wear a safety belt properly -- whether or not there's an air bag for that person.